didinsam21/productivity-tools/README.md

 - 🕒 **Pomodoro Timer**: Focus sessions with customizable work/break intervals
 - ☑️ **Smart Checklists**: Task management with priority levels and completion tracking
 - 📊 **Eisenhower Matrix**: Task prioritization using the urgent/important framework
+- 📅 **Calendar & Events**: Full-featured calendar with event management and scheduling
+- ☁️ **Cloud Sync**: Automatic synchronization with Google Drive, OneDrive, and Dropbox
 - 🔐 **Encrypted Storage**: AES-256-GCM encryption for all your data
 - 📱 **Mobile Ready**: Responsive design optimized for all devices
 - 📲 **Installable**: Works as a native app experience